Merulo/CompilerJFTT/README.md

 ### SecondIR
 Second IR eliminates the problems created by FirstIR by removing implicit jumps and empty blocks.
-Each block (except the last... there is nowhere to jump) ends with either conditional jumps or direct jump to other block.
+Each block (except the last, there is nowhere to jump) ends with either conditional jumps or direct jump to other block.
 This can be easily translated to a directed cycle graph.
 Used optimizations:
 * removing unused iterators
-* removing add/sub for small consts
+* removing add/sub when dealing with small constants and using inc/dec
 * fast mult/div by powers of 2
 * fast mod by 2
 * removing unused calculations